Key Takeaways

 When looking for a truly plastic-free dishwasher detergent, it’s essential to check both the packaging and the product itself:

 While it’s true that water from our dishwashers usually flows to wastewater treatment plants, that doesn’t mean PVA disappears.
 These films are water-soluble, but that doesn’t guarantee complete biodegradation.
-Recent studies show that PVA often only partially breaks down during treatment, and the rest can slip through in treated water or end up in sewage sludge spread on farmland.
+Recent studies show that PVA often only partially breaks down during treatment, and the remaining fraction can slip through into treated water or end up in sewage sludge spread on farmland.

 Ingredients to Avoid in Dishwasher Detergent